jaredkrinke/log/content/posts/programming-languages/100-languages-4.md

 * XPath is my favorite query language that many (most?) people don't seem to know about

 ## COBOL
-* First time using a column-oriented language!
+* First time using column-oriented syntax!
 * It's not clear to me when periods (`.`) are required and when they break things
-* GNU COBOL errors don't have enough information for me to understand them
 * My solution takes forever to run in COBOL, as compared to JavaScript--not sure why
 * Forgetting an `END-IF` just completely changed the meaning of my program, but didn't produce and errors or warnings
-* So, so verbose
-* Lots of reserved words
+* Verbose, with lots of reserved words
 * I dislike the combination of natural language syntax (`ADD 1 TO N.`) and things like `77 TOTAL PIC S9(15) COMP VALUE ZERO.`

 ## Perl